ZKC19940412/mluvspec/machine-learning-python-files/README.md

     2. Develop 7-molecule model using cross-vadliation scheme.

-    3. Perform transfer-learing for 3 target molecules using the 7-molecule model developed at step 2.
+    3. Perform transfer-learing for 3 target molecules using the 7-molecule model developed at step ii.

 -  transfer_learn_with_pre_train_models.py proceeds as follows: